PokeMichele/SpineGTK/README.md

 ![AddGameScreenshot](SpineGTKScreen1.jpg)

 - Click the Ok/Enter Button
-- If you don't see the game you've just added try to reload the Software.
 - Click the new game's button to run it
 ## Building from Source
 - The simplest way to build this project is installing MonoDevelop and make it compile the project by itself: